hkjorgensen/react-simplebox/README.md

 - `debug` (bool) default: `false` - enable debug helpers
 - `debugType` (string) default: `background` - toggle childrens debug layout with one of: "background" or "outline"
 - `gridHelper` (string) default: `null` - toggle background grid with one of: "baseline", "baseline2", "modular", "modular2"
+- `height` (string) default: `fit` - toggle between block or inline mode with one of: "block" or "fit"
+- `width` (string) default: `block` - toggle between block or inline mode with one of: "block" or "fit"

 ### `Row` & `Col`
 - `size` (number|string) default: `0` - define the size of element use a number or string `fit`.